Multi-Agent-LLMs/mallm/README.md

 `mallm-evaluate --input_json_file_path=test_out.json --output_json_file_path=test_out_evaluated.json --metrics=[bleu,rouge]`

 ## Run as Module
-If installed, you can use MALLM from anywhere on your system:
+If installed, you can use MALLM in code:

 ```py
 from mallm import scheduler